llvm/llvm-project/flang/docs/OpenMP-declare-target.md

 first phase.
 The main notable case this occurs currently is when a Fortran function interface has been marked.
-This is done via the function `markOpenMPDeferredDeclareTargetFunctions` which is called from the lowering bridge at the end of the lowering process allowing us to mark those where possible.
+This is done via the function `markOpenMPDeferredDeclareTargetFunctions`, which is called from the lowering bridge at the end of the lowering process allowing us to mark those where possible.
 It iterates over the data previously gathered by `gatherOpenMPDeferredDeclareTargets`